UCAS-LukeMurdock/CP2-Projects/battle_simulator/README.md

 ## Contributors
 ---
 + Internet and Documentations - Taught how to use the libraries in the ways needed
-+ Person who helped - what they did
-+ Person who helped - what they did

 ## Author's Information
 ---